Are you accepting new clients?

 Can I still submit your bill to my insurance?

 Yes you can and most insurance will reimburse you at their out of network allowance amount.
-I do not normally print billing statements but if you need one I will e-mail you one after the session.
+I can provide an invoice upon request after all services are complete.

 Do you provide letters for courts or other purposes?